MatheusHonorato/blog/data/blog/php/crud-php-mysql.md

 ## SQL

-A seguir você pode conferir o SQL do nosso banco.
+A seguir você pode conferir o SQL do nosso banco:

 ```sql
 SET SQL_MODE = "NO_AUTO_VALUE_ON_ZERO";